Author & Artist

 David spent many years in construction, though his passion was for the arts.
 His creativity would come through in many different ways in his life.
 From creative writing and pottery to welding functional custom metal sculptures for clients, his craft is to create.

-David moved to Hawaii over forty years ago from California where he studied art at the University of California.
-His father told him he needed a trade to make a living, so he worked in construction and raised his family on Oahu.
+David moved to Hawaii over forty years ago from California where he studied art at the California College of Arts and Crafts (CCAC) in Berkeley, CA. His father told him he needed a trade to make a living, so he worked in construction and raised his family on Oahu.
 For many years, he told stories to his children, and eventually began creating new stories for himself, and now for publication.

 “I have chosen to make my pen name after my maternal grandfather, mainly because my mother was the rock I built my life on, and I know that she would have been truly touched by that.
 God bless them both.”